2 Ingredient Chocolate Orange Christmas Fudge

-Not only can you make it for yourself but you can place the fudge in mason jars and gift them as handmade Christmas presents.
+Not only can you make it for yourself, but you can place the fudge in mason jars and gift them as homemade Christmas presents.
 Who wouldn’t enjoy that for Christmas?
 I personally enjoy them with a cup of hot chocolate!

 What Are The Ingredients For Fudge?

-For this 2 ingredient fudge recipe the only ingredients needed are condensed milk and chocolate.
-Condensed milk and melted chocolate are mixed together until combined.
-It’s then placed in the fridge and left to chill till set.
+For this 2-ingredient fudge recipe the only ingredients needed are condensed milk and chocolate orange.
+Condensed milk and chocolate are melted together until combined; it’s then placed in the fridge and left to chill until set.